-- Annual: an annual plant will complete its life cycle and die within one year or growing season. - Awn: grass awns are sharp, stiff, bristle-like structures which grow from the flower.
-An awn is not an essential part of a plant, some can have an awn, be awnless or have a short awn, called an awnlette. - Contracted panicle: where the branches of the panicle are held close to the main stem, or open, where the spikelets are borne on spreading branches. - Culm: we have used the word 'stem' throughout the guide.
-Culm is a stem or stalk. - C3: cool season.
-Adapted to grow in cooler months where there is higher moisture and lower light. - C4: warm season.
-Adapted to warmer conditions, lower moisture, dominate full-sun conditions, low frost tolerance. - Dense cylinder: where the spikelets are close together and to the main stem creating a dense flower head. - Digitate flower: branching from the stem, windmill like the fingers of a hand. - Exotic: species that is non-native. - Flower head: a group or cluster of flowers arranged on a stem.
-We have used the word 'flower head' throughout the guide in reference to the inflorescence. - Floret: one of the small flowers making up a flower head. - Forbs: herbaceous flowering plants, often seen in grasslands, although are not grasses. - Fructan: is a polymer of fructose molecules.
-Fructan is found widely in plants and acts as a reserve of carbohydrates, and improves cold and drought tolerance. - Glume: a leaf-like structure below a spikelet in the flower cluster. - Growth habit: refers to the form or shape that a grass takes.
-In this guide, we have also used growth habit to describe the root systems of grasses. - Inflorescence: see Flower head. - Midrib: the central, and usually most noticeable, vein of a leaf.

-- Native: species that are naturally found, or indigenous to a region. - Open Panicle: a number of branching stems, each of which carries one or more flowers. - Panicle: arrangement of flowers on main stem. - Photosynthesis: the chemical process in which plants use sunlight to make their own food. - Perennial: a plant that lives for many years. - Raceme: along the main stalk, has individual flowers attached by short equal length stalks, with the oldest flowers at the base. - Rhizomatous or Rhizome: a root system where the roots are a horizontal underground plant stem. - Semi Aquatic: grows part time in water, or partially submerged in water. - Spathe: leaf-like structure surrounding the seeds. - Spike: flowering group from the main stem without individual flower stalks. - Spike-like panicle: spikelets are attached to the main stem with very short stalks to form a dense flower. - Spikelet: group of flowers in plants, one to many flowers. - Stem: main stalk of the plant which the flower grows from. - Stoloniferous or Stolon: a root system where the roots are a horizontal stem above the ground, developing stolons or runners. - Tiller: a tiller is a shoot that grows from the base of a grass plant.
+Annual: an annual plant will complete its life cycle and die within one year or growing season.

+Awn: grass awns are sharp, stiff, bristle-like structures which grow from the flower.
+An awn is not an essential part of a plant, some can have an awn, be awnless or have a short awn, called an awnlette.

+Contracted panicle: where the branches of the panicle are held close to the main stem, or open, where the spikelets are borne on spreading branches.

+Culm: we have used the word 'stem' throughout the guide.
+Culm is a stem or stalk.

+C3: cool season.
+Adapted to grow in cooler months where there is higher moisture and lower light.

+C4: warm season.
+Adapted to warmer conditions, lower moisture, dominate full-sun conditions, low frost tolerance.

+Dense cylinder: where the spikelets are close together and to the main stem creating a dense flower head.

+Digitate flower: branching from the stem, windmill like the fingers of a hand.

+Exotic: species that is non-native.

+Flower head: a group or cluster of flowers arranged on a stem.
+We have used the word 'flower head' throughout the guide in reference to the inflorescence.

+Floret: one of the small flowers making up a flower head.

+Forbs: herbaceous flowering plants, often seen in grasslands, although are not grasses.

+Fructan: is a polymer of fructose molecules.
+Fructan is found widely in plants and acts as a reserve of carbohydrates, and improves cold and drought tolerance.

+Glume: a leaf-like structure below a spikelet in the flower cluster.

+Growth habit: refers to the form or shape that a grass takes.
+In this guide, we have also used growth habit to describe the root systems of grasses.

+Inflorescence: see Flower head.

+Midrib: the central, and usually most noticeable, vein of a leaf.

+Native: species that are naturally found, or indigenous to a region.

+Open Panicle: a number of branching stems, each of which carries one or more flowers.

+Panicle: arrangement of flowers on main stem.

+Photosynthesis: the chemical process in which plants use sunlight to make their own food.

+Perennial: a plant that lives for many years.

+Raceme: along the main stalk, has individual flowers attached by short equal length stalks, with the oldest flowers at the base.

+Rhizomatous or Rhizome: a modified stem which grows horizontally below ground to propagate new tiller growth.

+Semi Aquatic: grows part time in water, or partially submerged in water.

+Spathe: leaf-like structure surrounding the seeds.

+Spike: flowering group from the main stem without individual flower stalks.

+Spike-like panicle: spikelets are attached to the main stem with very short stalks to form a dense flower.

+Spikelet: group of flowers in plants, one to many flowers.

+Stem: main stalk of the plant which the flower grows from.

+Stoloniferous, Stolon or Runner: a modified stem which grows horizontally along the ground surface to propagate new tiller growth.

+Tiller: a tiller is a shoot that grows from the base of a grass plant.
 The original shoot can sometimes be known as the 'parent plant'; new tillers are named 'daughter tillers'.
-A daughter tiller is the name given to a secondary shoot from the plant. - Tufted: grows in small dense clumps or tufts. - Weed: a wild plant growing where it is not wanted. - Weed of National Significance (WoNS): Weeds of National Significance is a list of the most problematic plant species in Australia as determined by the Federal Government. - Windmill: branching like the fingers of a hand from one point on the stem.
+A daughter tiller is the name given to a secondary shoot from the plant.

+Tufted: grows in small dense clumps or tufts.

+Weed: a wild plant growing where it is not wanted.

+Weed of National Significance (WoNS): Weeds of National Significance is a list of the most problematic plant species in Australia as determined by the Federal Government.

+Windmill: branching like the fingers of a hand from one point on the stem.